Teachers Summer Institute

 2D & 3D Studios

-In studios facilitated by professional art faculty, participants focus on personal direction, experimentation, and individual point of view.
-Options include drawing, painting and mixed media.
+Studios are facilitated by professional art faculty.
+Participants focus on personal direction, experimentation and individual point of view.
+Options include drawing, painting or mixed media.

 Contemporary Art & Lunch

-Guest speakers address issues in contemporary art and relate them to the interests of young people.
+Guest speakers address issues in contemporary art and relate them to topics relevant to high school students and conversations happening in the classroom.
 Luncheon and discussion are included.

 Museum & Gallery Visits